Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: BD-CS Enabled Communication Technology

-\item For the inner NF channel, the weak sparsity is more severe and the sparsity level may be higher than the upper limit.
+\item For an inner NF channel with $K$-sparsity, the weak sparsity is more severe and $K$ may be higher than the upper limit.
 BD-CS relies on the PDT for mapping a relatively sparse channel first, and then harnesses sparse CE.
 In this case, the low complexity of BD-CS can compensate for the high computing complexity of the PDT.
-For the outer NF channel, the CE can be carried out directly by BD-CS in the angular domain, since the number of channel-taps is within the reliable recovery sparsity range of the BD-CS.
-Meanwhile, the angular-domain estimation avoids the weak sparsity caused by increasing the distance in the PDT. \end{itemize}
+For a $K$-sparse outer NF channel, CE can be carried out directly by BD-CS in the angular domain, since $K$ falls within the reliable recovery sparsity range of BD-CS.
+Meanwhile, the angular-domain estimation avoids the weak sparsity caused by increasing the distance in PDT. \end{itemize}